IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 local use by the application.

 All the remaining Block Type codes (0x00000000 to 0x7FFFFFFF) are standardized by this document.

-Requests for new Block Type codes, Option Type codes, and Secrets Type codes should be made by creating a pull request to update this document at [github.com/IETF-OPSAWG-WG/pcapng](https://github.com/IETF-OPSAWG-WG/pcapng).
-The pull request should add a description of the new block, option, or secret type to {{section_block_definition}}.
-The pull request description should contain a clear request for a new type code assignment.
+Requests for new Block Type codes, Option Type codes, and Secrets Type codes should be  made through the IANA process described here.

 The following is a list of the Standardized Block Type Codes; XX, in an item in the list means that the item refers to all possible values in